Utah Sexual Exploitation of a Minor Defense Lawyer

 Is sexual exploitation of a minor a felony in Utah?

-If you are facing sexual exploitation of a minor charges in Utah or believe you may be under investigation, you can call (801) 449-1247 or click below to schedule your confidential consultation.
+If you are facing sexual exploitation of a minor charges in Utah, if your devices were seized, or if you believe you may be under investigation, call McAdams Law PLLC at (801) 449-1247 or click below to schedule a confidential consultation.